derhnyel/getmusic/README.md

 # GETMUSIC
-> "*Why must I pay for what makes me Happy?
+>               "*Why must I pay for what makes me Happy ?
 Why can't I `getmusic` for free?*"
 <p align="center"><img width="200" src="https://github.com/derhnyel/getmusic/blob/build-engine/assets/logo.jpg?raw=true" alt="logo">
 </p>
 <hr>
-Getmusic is a package that gives you access to a Whole variety of Music from your favourite artists.
+**Getmusic** is a package that gives you access to a Whole variety of Music from your favourite artists.
 It lets you query popular music download sites and scrape for song and album titles, download links to albums and tracks and albums/track details.
-View all supported engines [here](https://github.com/derhnyel/getmusic/blob/build-engine/docs/supported_engines.md?raw=true)
 <hr>

-## Supported Engines
+### Supported Engines

 Music Engines include:
 - SongsLover